 Q. Is travel insurance worth it for a holiday trip?

 A. It depends.
-Insurance can be helpful if you have a tricky itinerary or an iffy destination where the politics are not so stable, or if you have an elderly family member who may become sick.
+Insurance can be helpful if you have a tricky itinerary or are traveling to an iffy destination with a potentially unstable political climate, or if you have an elderly family member who may become sick.
 But it can be pricey.
 If you are thinking about insurance, read the fine print, because often acts of God or war aren't covered.
 Or you can try to protect your trip in other ways.
 If you're going on a cruise, for instance, book your airfare through the cruise line, and they'll guarantee that you get on a ship even if your flight is canceled or delayed.

 Q. What if a trip becomes more expensive than expected?